BowlerHatLLC/asconfigc/README.md

 * `--sdk DIRECTORY`

 	Specify the directory where the ActionScript SDK is located.
-If omitted, defaults to checking `FLEX_HOME` and `PATH` environment variables for a supported SDK.
+If omitted, defaults to checking `ROYALE_HOME`, `FLEX_HOME`, and `PATH` environment variables for a supported SDK.

 * `--debug=true` or `--debug=false`